Best Single-Speed & Fixie Bikes of 2023

 Steel / 700x28c / Flip-flop hub

 This undeniably impressive piece of machinery from State Bicycle Co is a top-class fixie road bike designed for racing fixed gear crits.
-The super-light 7005 aluminum frame is complemented by a full carbon fork for excellent response and stiffness.
+The super-light Y9 Double-Butted Aluminum frame is complemented by a full carbon fork for excellent response and stiffness.

 - Flip-flop hub